 - TURNS servers extend TURN by using TLS (SSL) to secure the underlying TCP connection.
-Since app data is already encrypted, this simply adds a layer of security on the TURN headers, but is useful to traverse firewalls that only allow TLS/SSL traffic.
+Since app data is already encrypted, this simply adds a layer of security on the TURN headers, but is useful to traverse firewall rules that only allow TLS/SSL traffic.
 TURNS servers listen on port 5349 by default, but any port can be used.
-Port 443 is recommended since it is generally allowed by client networks.
+Port 443 is recommended since it's generally allowed by client networks.
 Firewall rules must be added to allow inbound TCP traffic on the configured port.

 - Clients are the originator of requests and as such, they require no special firewall rules, provided outbound traffic is allowed.